-Fuel additives are designed to keep gas fresh and can help to keep the inside of your engine clean.
-Most will protect for up to 24 months, so as long as your RV doesn’t sit longer than that, you should be good.
+Fuel additives are designed to keep gas fresh and help keep your engine inside clean.
+Most will protect for up to 24 months, meaning they’ll work great for winterizing your RV.

 Don’t Forget Your Motorhome’s Generator

-Don’t forget, there’s a fuel filter on almost all types of engines.
+Remember, there’s a fuel filter on almost all types of engines.
 Some are more robust than others.
-Your RV’s generator, or a portable generator you use while camping in your RV, probably has one on it.
-When you go to change the fuel filter on your motorhome, think about changing the one on your generator, too.
+Your RV’s onboard generator or the portable generator you use while camping probably has one too.

+When you change the fuel filter on your motorhome, think about changing the filter on your generator too.
 The same goes for fuel additives and stabilizers.
-Your generator will benefit from having a stabilizer added to it any time it goes more than two weeks without being used.
+Your generator will benefit from adding a stabilizer whenever it goes more than two weeks without use.

 Have a question about your fuel filter?
 Need help with RV maintenance?
-Give the Camping World Service Department a call today!
+Comment below or give the Camping World Service Department a call today!